morrowdigital/MarketLaunch/README.md

 2. Run `yarn install` to fetch and install all dependencies.
 3. Run `yarn marketlaunch:setup` and follow the instructions to setup Swell.
 4. Run `yarn dev` to start the nextJS development mode.

+---

+## Development Support

+### Reporting issues
+If you find issues with MarketLaunch please raise issues via GitHub issues on this repo.

+### Finding issues and submitting fixes
+If you find an issue with MarketLaunch but you're also able to find it, please feel free to make a PR to bring your fix into the main MarketLaunch repo.
+Your PR will be reviewed and tested by the [Morrow](https://themorrow.digital?utm_source=ml-gh-readme) team before it's accepted.

+### Development support
+If you are building an app that uses MarketLaunch and you need some more hands-on support then please reach out to the [Morrow](https://themorrow.digital/contact?utm_source=ml-gh-readme) team